Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

-- Belongs to 2 or more races or ethnicities
+- Belong to 2 or more races or ethnicities

-- Doesn’t know race or ethnicity (or what to select)
+- Don’t know their race or ethnicity (or what to select)

 Language & Culture

 Consider the user’s native or preferred language when leaving voicemails, creating self-service phone trees, voice detections, and so on.
-When offering interpreter services, ensuring there are protocols and best practices in place.
+When offering interpreter services, ensure there are protocols and best practices in place.